Queue Information Updated on March 7, 2022

 The hallways are covered in red wallpaper, which you’ll want to look closely at as you pass.
 It’s specially themed.

 The ride vehicles are sectioned off with three seats in two rows.
 The back row sits higher than the front.
 A bar lowers to give guests something to grip.

 Once secure and seated, you’re off, virtually “dropping” into the kitchen through a window.
 From there it’s a race to get from place to place without getting stepped on.
-Disney uses wind, heat, water, and the smell of bread (we think) to make all the action feel real.
+Disney uses wind, heat, water, and the smells to make all the action feel real.

-Remy’s Ratatouille Adventure is a magnificent addition to what I think is the best pavilion on EPCOT’s World Showcase.
-I’m a little disappointed that guests will be limited to only one ride per day and that there is no standby line option (hopefully, that’s only temporary).
-It sound’s like it is a fast-paced adventure where something new can be discovered each ride.
-That’s the kind of Disney creativity I like!
+Remy’s Ratatouille Adventure is a magnificent addition to what we think is the best pavilion in EPCOT’s World Showcase.
+It is a fast-paced adventure where something new can be discovered with each ride.
+That’s the kind of Disney creativity we like!
 Well done!

 Thanks for Popping In!